- Audio-visual equipment is available to faculty, staff and students involved in teaching and learning at Mount Royal University.

-- Faculty may book equipment or videos/DVDs by contacting the Library Circulation Desk at email@example.com.
+- Faculty may book equipment or videos/DVDs by contacting the Library Service Desk at firstname.lastname@example.org.
 Bookings should be made at least 48 hours in advance of your class time to ensure availability and time for evening staff to pull videos/DVDs.

 - Students must make bookings in person.

 To book equipment, please include the following in your email:

 - Dates and times you will pick up and return the equipment

 - Equipment needed (see audio-visual equipment list)

 - Any other relevant information